weblearn22/ERPscanr/docs/group.md

 ![cognition_matrix]({{ site.baseurl }}/assets/GROUP/Cog_Mat.svg)

 The heatmap reflects the percent of ERP papers that mention each cognitive term.
-The matrix is re-ordered based on the cosine similarity, with the dendrogram is a hierachical clustering of ERPs (rows) and cognitive terms (columns).
+The matrix is re-ordered based on the cosine similarity, with the dendrogram is a hierarchical clustering of ERPs (rows) and cognitive terms (columns).
 This graph shows the similarity and differences of ERP components based on their putative cognitive associations.

 ## Disease Matrix